thelowlypeon/petersgalaxyquest/README.md

 $ java -cp bin/ BasicDraw
 ```

+Note: you'll need to set your compiler preferences to show a warning for deprecated & restricted APIs instead of an error.
+If you use Eclipse, this is in:

+Preferences > Java > Compiler > Errors/Warnings > Deprecated and restricted API > Forbidden Reference (access rules)

 ## Game Play

 Once the game launches, your cursor becomes your spaceship.
 Click or hit <space> to fire lazers from your ship.